-I was laid back for a moment with my arms outstretched on the back of the bench, my head relaxed backwards taking in a mediation of sounds.
-I opened my eyes again and I saw a young boy playing tug-a-war with his dog using a T-shirt.
+I was laid back for a moment with my arms outstretched on the back of the bench, my head relaxed backward taking in a mediation of sounds.
+I opened my eyes again, and I saw a young boy playing tug-a-war with his dog using a T-shirt.
 My mind, now in creative mode, wondered what the woman, I assumed to be his mother, would think if she saw what I saw, but, she was reading a book laying on the grass next to the boy and the dog.
 Her furled brow gave no indication of awareness.
 He and the dog remained locked in battle for the time being.
 Curiosity instigated a continued scan of the park.
 I saw three girls on a blanket rubbing suntan oil on themselves and laughing.
 Their hand motions told a story, one I would not know.
-They`re conversation was enthusiastic and I watched as each one seemed more ready to talk then to listen to the others’ input.
-My watch jumped to my attention.
+Their conversation was enthusiastic, and I watched as each one seemed more ready to talk than to listen to the others’ input.
+My watch snatched my attention away.
 My friend was late.
-I just smiled and sung deeper into the bench.
+I just smiled and sunk deeper into the bench.

-The sun was as bright as a welder’s flair and the breeze brought just enough wind to slightly cool my exposed skin.
-It seemed that I was attending a play with a beautiful backdrop of some masterful painting from Monet.
+The sun was as bright as a welder’s flair, and the breeze brought just enough wind to slightly cool my exposed skin.
+It seemed that I was attending a play with a beautiful backdrop of some masterful painting by Claude Monet.
 I cared nothing of time.
 Peace commanded my soul.
 Then I saw her.